-Stephen provides macro-level geopolitical analysis on trends in the region to businesses, governments and the media.
-He has published widely in peer-reviewed international journals such as China Perspectives, East Asia, the Journal of Asian Politics and History and the International Studies Review on topics related to trade, nationalism and China-Japan relations.
-He has also published in think tanks and commercial outlets such as the China Economic Quarterly and the World Commerce Review on trade and political risk.
-In addition to writing in media and policy forms outlets in Japanese and English such as Diamond OnLine, SCMP, the East Asian Forum, and Policy-net on issues facing the region, Dr. Stephen R. Nagy is a frequent political/ economic and security commentator on Japan-China-Korea-US relations in Japanese and international media outlet such as the New York Times, BBC, CNN, SCMP, The Japan Times, The National Post, CNBC, Al Jazeera, Channel News Asia, Australian Broadcasting Corporation, etc.
+He has published widely in peer-reviewed international journals on topics related to security, trade, nationalism and China-Japan relations.
+He has also published in think tank and commercial outlets such as the China Economic Quarterly on trade and political risk.
+In addition to writing in media and policy forms outlets in Japanese and English such as Diamond OnLine, SCMP, the East Asian Forum and Policy-net on issues facing the region.
+He is a frequent political/ economic and security commentator on Japan-China-Korea-US relations in Japanese and international media outlet such as the New York Times, BBC, CNN, SCMP, WSJ, The Japan Times, The National Post, BBC, CNN, cNBC, Al Jazeera, Channel News Asia, Australian Broadcasting Corporation, etc.